-- maintaining a free and open means of communication among our independent auditors, our management, our internal audit department and our board of directors; - reviewing and discussing with management and the independent auditor our annual audited financial statements, and, based upon such discussions, recommending to the board of directors that our audited financial statements be included in our annual report on Form 10-K; - reviewing and discussing with management and the independent auditor our quarterly financial statements and each of our quarterly reports on Form 10-Q; - preparing an Audit Committee report for inclusion in our annual proxy statements for our annual stockholder meetings; - appointing, compensating, overseeing, retaining, discharging and replacing our independent auditor; - · pre-approving all auditing services, and all permitted non-audit services, performed for us by the independent auditor; and - overseeing our code of business conduct and ethics.
+- maintaining a free and open means of communication among our independent auditors, our management, our internal audit department and our board of directors; - Review and discuss with management the Company's earnings and dividend press releases, as well as financial information, earnings or dividend guidance provided to the analysts and rating agencies; - reviewing and discussing with management and the independent auditor our annual audited financial statements, and, based upon such discussions, recommending to the board of directors that our audited financial statements be included in our annual report on Form 10-K; - reviewing and discussing with management and the independent auditor our quarterly financial statements and each of our quarterly reports on Form 10-Q; - preparing an Audit Committee report for inclusion in our annual proxy statements for our annual stockholder meetings; - appointing, compensating, overseeing, retaining, discharging and replacing our independent auditor; - pre-approving all auditing services, and all permitted non-audit services, performed for us by the independent auditor; and - overseeing our code of business conduct and ethics.

-During 2012, the Audit Committee held five meetings.
+During 2013, the Audit Committee held five meetings.